Rocket fired toward US Embassy in Iraq injures child

 The latest uptick in attacks comes shortly before Iraq embarks on strategic talks with the U.S. in which the presence of American forces in the country is expected to top the agenda.

-The U.S. has criticized the federal government for being unable to reign in Iran-backed militia groups it believes are orchestrating the attacks.
-Prime Minister Mustafa al-Kadhimi has pledged to protect American installations from attacks, U.S. officials said.
+The U.S. has criticized Iraq’s federal government for being unable to reign in Iran-backed militia groups it believes are orchestrating the attacks.
+Iraqi Prime Minister Mustafa al-Kadhimi has pledged to protect American installations from attacks, U.S. officials said.

 Iraqi security forces last week raided the headquarters of the powerful Iran-backed paramilitary Kataib Hezbollah and detained 14 men suspected of being responsible for rocket attacks targeting the Green Zone.
 Thirteen detainees were later released and one remains in custody.